-Information presented in this section was collected on 17 November 2020 at five PoEs:
+Information presented in this section was collected on 27 October 2020 at five PoEs:

-- Information was collected for the sixth time at: Ibrahim Al-Khalil (Iraq-Turkey), Fishkhabour (Iraq-Syria), and Bashmagh (Iraq-Iran).
-Changes between this round and the previous rounds are reported on below. - Information was collected for the third time at: Zurbatiyah (Iraq-Iran) and Al-Shalamcha (Iraq-Iran).
-Changes between this round and the previous round are reported on below.
+- Information was collected for the fifth time at: Ibrahim Al-Khalil (Iraq-Turkey), Fishkhabour (Iraq-Syria), and Bashmagh (Iraq-Iran).
+Changes between this round and the previous rounds are reported on below. - Information was collected for the second time at: Zurbatiyah (Iraq-Iran) and Al-Shalamcha (Iraq-Iran).